A topic from the subject of Analytical Chemistry in Chemistry.

 Data Analysis

-Data from the experiments is analyzed to identify patterns and trends.
+Data from the experiments are analyzed to identify patterns and trends.
 The results are used to deduce the functional groups, molecular structure, and other properties of the unknown compound.
+This often involves comparing experimental data to known values and spectral databases.

 Applications